romankolivashko/tailwind-recipe/README.md

 * [License](#license)
 ---
 ## Description <a id="description"></a>
 This web page was built with Tailwind CSS.
-The main goal - explore the use of the Tailwind utility classes, visual transition events and layout alignment.
+The main goal - explore the use of the Tailwind utility classes, visual transition, responsiveness and layout alignment.

 ## Screenshots <a id="screenshots"></a>